matisidler/solidity_donations_front/README.md

 If you want to modify a function and upload the new SC, you won't lose the currently stored data.
 Just send the address as a parameter when deploying the SC, go to Storage.sol and execute the setDonationsAdr function (only available by the owner of the Storage SC).

 - Made with Solidity and Javascript.
 Using hardhat and etherjs.
 Front deployed to 000webhost.
 Contracts deployed to Rinkeby testing network.

+**If you want to clone the repo, please add your own alchemy and rinkeby private keys into the hardhat config file"**